TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Introduction

-In this paper, we propose RL‑MTJail, an approach that leverages multi-turn \textbf{RL} for automated black-box \textbf{M}ulti-\textbf{T}urn \textbf{Jail}breaks.
-RL-MTJail builds on multi-turn GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical, zeng2025reinforcingmultiturnreasoningllm} and mitigates sparse supervision by incorporating two process rewards that enhance advantage estimation at each turn: (1) \textit{over-harm mitigation}, penalizing intermediate prompts that triggers refusal, and (2) \textit{target-guided progression}, pushing intermediate responses to align with the original harmful query.
-Experimental results on HarmBench~\cite{HarmBench}, StrongREJECT~\cite{STRONGREJECT}, and JailbreakBench~\cite{chao2024jailbreakbench} across various base models demonstrate the effectiveness of RL‑MTJail.
-The contributions of this paper are threefold: \begin{itemize}[leftmargin=*] \item We formulate automated multi-turn jailbreak attack as a multi-turn RL task to directly maximize the harmfulness of the final response. \item We propose two heuristic process rewards to mitigate sparse supervision and encourage the development of long-term attack strategies. \item Extensive experiments demonstrate consistently improved attack success rate (ASR) across multiple models and datasets, validating the effectiveness of our approach. \end{itemize}
+In this paper, we propose TROJail, an approach to \textbf{TR}ajectory-level \textbf{O}ptimization for automated black-box Multi-turn \textbf{Jail}breaks.
+TROJail builds on multi-turn GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical, zeng2025reinforcingmultiturnreasoningllm} and mitigates sparse supervision by incorporating two process rewards that enhance advantage estimation at each turn: (1) \textit{over-harm penalization}, penalizing intermediate prompts that trigger refusal, and (2) \textit{semantic relevance progression}, pushing intermediate responses to align with the original harmful prompt.
+Experimental results on HarmBench~\cite{HarmBench}, StrongREJECT~\cite{STRONGREJECT}, and JailbreakBench~\cite{chao2024jailbreakbench} across various base models demonstrate the effectiveness of TROJail.
+Our contributions are threefold: \begin{itemize}[leftmargin=*] \item We formulate the automated multi-turn jailbreak attack as a multi-turn RL task to directly maximize the harmfulness of the final response. \item We propose two heuristic process rewards to mitigate sparse supervision and encourage the development of long-term attack strategies. \item Extensive experiments demonstrate consistently improved Attack Success Rate (ASR) across multiple models and datasets, validating the effectiveness of our approach. \end{itemize}